-Understanding the modern technology landscape
+Understanding the hybrid technology landscape

 Who ARE THESE RESOURCES FOR?

-These resources are for anyone seeking to understand more about the current technology landscape.
+These resources are for anyone seeking to understand more about the current hybrid technology landscape.
 Specifically, we dive into the ongoing trend of allowing MSPs to fully manage all your information technology needs.
 We explore the inherent vulnerabilities with this approach and present qualified alternatives that will reduce cost but require more ownership from you and your organization.
 This provides the best option for those needing to adhere to strict regulatory compliance.

 What is a Managed Service Provider and what do they do?

 Before we explain what a typical Managed Service Provider is, we feel it’s relevant to describe how MSPs came about.
 We have additional resources that provide details but, ultimately, MSPs were born out of organizations’ desire to outsource roles that were traditionally staffed internally.

 According to Gartner, “A managed service provider (MSP) delivers services, such as network, application, infrastructure and security, via ongoing and regular support and active administration on customers’ premises, in their MSP’s data center (hosting), or in a third-party data center.”